josephdadams/TallyArbiter/readme.md

 Navigate to `/producer` on the Tally Arbiter server in your browser to view all Devices and their current states.
 This information is also available in the Settings GUI but is displayed in a minimal fashion here for in-service viewing.

 ## Using a blink(1) for tally output
-Tally Arbiter also supports the use of a blink(1) device by running the included Python script, `tallyarbiter_listener.py`.
-Python was chosen over Node.js for the ease of installation and use on a Raspberry Pi.
+Tally Arbiter also supports the use of a blink(1) device as a tally light.
+A remote listening script is available in the separate repository, [Tally Arbiter Blink1 Listener](http://github.com/josephdadams/tallyarbiter-blink1listener).
+For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiter-blink1listener/readme.md).
 It is compatible with and was designed to run on a Raspberry Pi Zero, making this an inexpensive option for *wireless* tally output.
 However, it can be run on any OS/device that supports Python such as MacOS or Windows, which can be helpful if you want to use this with graphics or video playback operators, for example.

-For a more complete walkthrough of setting up the Raspberry Pi Zero from scratch, [read this document](raspberry-pi-listener.md).

-You must install the following Python dependencies:
-* `pip3 install blink1`
-* `pip3 install "python-socketio[client]"`

-Run the script:

-`python3 tallyarbiter.py [server] [port] [deviceId]`
-* `[server]` is the IP address of the Tally Arbiter server.
-* `[port]` is the Port of the Tally Arbiter server (usually `4455`)
-* `[deviceId]` is the deviceId of the Device (camera, etc.) that you want to follow.
-If you leave this blank, it will automatically select the first Device found on the server.
-You can reassign it if needed.

-A constant blinking white light on the blink(1) USB device means the Listener is attempting to connect to the Tally Arbiter server.
-The same light will flash white when it is reassigned.

 ## Using a Relay for contact-closure systems
 Many Camera CCUs and other devices support incoming tally via contact closure.
-A remote listening script that can trigger USB relays is available with the separate repository, [Tally Arbiter Relay Controller](http://github.com/josephdadams/tallyarbiterrelaycontroller).
-For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiterrelaycontroller/readme.md).
+A remote listening script that can trigger USB relays is available with the separate repository, [Tally Arbiter Relay Listener](http://github.com/josephdadams/tallyarbiter-relaylistener).
+For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiter-relaylistener/readme.md).

+## Using a GPO output
+Lots of equipment support the use of GPIO (General Purpose In/Out) pins to interact.
+This could be for logic control, turning on LEDs, etc. A remote listening script that can run on a Raspberry Pi is available with the separate repository, [Tally Arbiter GPO Listener](http://github.com/josephdadams/tallyarbiter-gpolistener).
+For installation and use instructions, please check out that repository's [readme](http://github.com/josephdadams/tallyarbiter-gpolistener/readme.md).

+## Creating your own listener client
+Tally Arbiter can send data over the socket.IO protocol to your listener.
+You can make use of the following event emitters:
+* `bus_options`: Send no arguments; Returns a `bus_options` event with an array of available busses (preview and program).
+* `devices`: Send no arguments; Returns a `devices` event with an array of configured Tally Arbiter Devices.
+* `device_listen`: Send a deviceId and a listener type (string); Returns a `device_states` event with an array of current device states for that device Id.
+This will add the listener client to the list in Tally Arbiter, making it manageable in the Settings interface.
+* `device_states`: Send a deviceId as the argument; Returns a `device_states` event with an array of current device states for that device Id.

-# Using the API
+# Using the REST API
-The Web GUI is the most complete way to interact with the software, however the following API's are available:
+The Web GUI is the most complete way to interact with the software, however the following API's are available (`HTTP GET` method unless otherwise noted):
 * `/source_types`: Returns the available source types
 * `/source_types_datafields`: Returns the source types' datafields needed to properly interact with the source (IP address, port, etc.)
 * `/output_types`: Returns the available output types